TAbdiukov/CCSP-Mnemonics/README.md

 ![IPS](https://assets1.cbsnewsstatic.com/hub/i/2010/06/07/74ecadc6-a642-11e2-a3f0-029118418759/phprF09uBsteve-jobs-wwdc-81.jpg)

 * IaaS - Many hosts Infrastructure.
 Best if your app really requires complex infrastructure (such as 5 databases, 10 firewalls etc).
 * PaaS - One host.
 Best if: your app can run on 1 host, and you are concerned about: liability, security, time and money wasted configuring code and infrastructure.
-PaaS is much more liability-optimal than IaaS. **PaaS** your **code** - so IaC is PaaS.
+PaaS is much more liability-optimal than IaaS.
+PaaS is the easiest to administer. **PaaS** your **code** - so IaC is PaaS.
 * SaaS - Service.
 Service is the most affordable, and has least liability to the customer and the cheapest, but it takes time to configure code to work with SaaS and cloud.

 Finally